congtung0702/vietnam-garment-export-analysis/README.md

 **Russia** — classified as an Emerging Market based on its full-period CAGR.
 However, this classification does not account for the severe trade disruptions following the 2022 invasion of Ukraine and subsequent sanctions.
 Its current trajectory is not comparable to structurally emerging markets and should be treated separately.

-## 4. Market Segmentation Using P Clustering
+## 4. Market Segmentation Using K-Means Clustering

 ### Objective